Biography of Sadegh Tabrizi (1939-2017)

 Tabrizi can be considered a holistic artist with a multifaceted vision of reality who, in giving dimension to his practice, bestows new angles to Iranian contemporary art.
 This is so intensified that one cannot ignore a pervasive approach to indigenizing the Western Modern and Post-modern art through the Saqqakhaneh semi-school and the work of one of its central figures, Sadegh Tabrizi.
 He offered a series of “proposals” a few decades ago which, despite commonalities with other pioneers of the Saqqakhaneh School, surpassed them with a diverse series of experiments.
 Hence, he has played a vital role in dissecting contemporary intermediary art a style that mixes Western and Iranian traditional art.
 Prerequisites of such a holistic approach can be traced in Tabrizi's searching soul.
 Even before examining intermediary art at the Faculty of Decorative Arts, Tabrizi had built up a reputation for himself in traditional art and its vocabulary.
 Explorations in this apparently fantastic and experimental course assumed more serious aspects later when playing a significant role in the development of modern and contemporary Iranian art.
 What has been neglected to date is a complete catalog of Tabrizi’s work.
 So one has to resort to storytelling to be able to show his real art and to fathom the genesis of his artistic career.

-Upon graduating from three years of high school in miniature painting, and after employment in the ceramic workshop of the Administrative Office of Fine Arts in 1959, Sadegh Tabrizi chose to practice painting on pottery.
+Upon graduating from a three year course of study in miniature painting, and after employment in the ceramic workshop of the Administrative Office of Fine Arts in 1959, Sadegh Tabrizi chose to practice painting on pottery.
 This novel experience gave him an opportunity to work with glaze and fire.
 Unpredictable happenings and interactions were the most enjoyable moments in that work.
 The year 1959 was a very fateful year for Tabrizi's artistic endeavors.
 While preparing inscriptions for a mosque, a tile worker by the name of Sanaee made Tabrizi realize how beautiful inscriptions were, and tempted him to make a free composition with letters and words.
 The result of this temptation was a ceramic panel (70 x 70 cm) that yielded a new composition in white and azure, the colors of inscriptions in mosques.
 The juxtaposition of letters neither expressed a concept nor produced an expression.
 This delightful experience encouraged the artist to employ the same technique in painting on jugs, bowls, and plates using ochre and brown colors on a cream background, and azure and turquoise on a white background.
 The significance of this ostensibly minor incident and its continuation led to numerous arguments about the emergence of calligraphy in Iranian contemporary art.
 In fact, it can be said that the trend known as “calligraphy-based painting,” which later emerged in the work of Saqqakhaneh painters and again in the work of calligraphers (from a different perspective and through calligraphy-based painting), originated from Tabrizi’s innovative practice.
 This can be substantiated by the works and written documents of the time that point to the quality of this movement.
 Therefore, this incidental stance of the artist toward calligraphy and its visual and non-verbal qualities can be considered the first period of his artistic career.
 The term “incidental” points to the fact that in the second half of the 20th century, Western art, which was joined with some delay by Iranian contemporary art, has often incorporated incidents rather than following a school-based approach.

 Upon the inauguration in 1960 of the Faculty of Decorative Arts, which was established to offer complementary courses for high school graduates in arts from Tehran, Tabriz, and Isfahan, Tabrizi joined the students and found himself in the same course along with Mansour Ghandriz, Faramarz Pilaram, Massoud Arabshahi, and Hossein Zenderoudi.
 This new environment had an extensive library that provided students with a rare opportunity to conduct research on past and present Iranian and world art, and to avoid repetition of ideas in their practice.
 Here, this small group of students devised a sort of intermediary art, which observes principles of modern Western art while employing traditional elements from Iranian art.